Skip to content

 0.75 / 1

-[Externally verified] Only one SEIA assessment is publicly available on the company website, however the associated management and monitoring plans are not detailed.
+[Externally verified] One SEIA assessment is publicly available on the company website, but it does not have detailed associated management and monitoring plans.

 • Soils, fire and GHG emissions Soils, fire and GHG emissions